apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 docker-compose up -d --scale datanode=3
 ```

-You can now see the HttpFS gateway in docker with the name `ozone_httpfs`.
+You can/should find now the HttpFS gateway in docker with the name `ozone_httpfs`.
 HttpFS HTTP web-service API calls are HTTP REST calls that map to an Ozone file system operation.
 For example, using the `curl` Unix command.

-E.g. in the docker cluster you can execute commands these:
+E.g. in the docker cluster you can execute commands like these:

 * `curl -i -X PUT "http://httpfs:14000/webhdfs/v1/vol1?op=MKDIRS&user.name=hdfs"` creates a volume called `vol1`.